Interfaith Fellows (IF) Program

-The Jay Phillips Center is dedicated to providing opportunities for students to grow as scholars, engage religious diversity on campus and in community, and develop the skillset to be leaders in various civic, professional, and community contexts.
-The Interfaith Fellows (IF) Program and Interreligious Research Grants are two such opportunities, among others.
+The Jay Phillips Center is dedicated to advancing Interreligious Studies (IRS) and fostering Interfaith Engagement (IFE) by providing students with opportunities to grow as scholars, engage with religious diversity on campus and in the community, and develop the skills to be leaders in various civic, professional, and community contexts.
+The Interreligious Research Grants and Interfaith Fellows Engaging Religious Diversity Certification Program are two such opportunities, among others.

 The Jay Phillips Center offers two robust programs for students to study interreligious relations & engage with religious diversity while building their skillset to lead in a religiously diverse world.